opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 ## FAQs
 1. Clarify the usage of binding point acl_id with the acl_table_id that is allocated from the saiacl.h object?
     - On creating an ACL table via create_acl_table API generates a UOID for a unique ACL table (or unique ACL group table using create_acl_group api).
-This UOID is used to bind this ACL table or the ACL Group to a binding point(s) that are idnetified by their UOIDs representing ports, vlans, lags, rifs, bridge-ifs, etc. The ACL table or the ACL group will be a hit if the object type its bound to is hit  ,and the ACL UOID is derived from the binding point (ports, vlan, rif, lag, etc..).
+This UOID is used to bind this ACL table or the ACL group to a binding point(s) that are idnetified by their UOIDs representing ports, vlans, lags, rifs, bridge-ifs, etc. The ACL table or the ACL group will be a hit if the object type its bound to is hit  ,and the ACL UOID is derived from the binding point (ports, vlan, rif, lag, etc..).
     - The purpose of having bind points is to allow duplication of rules in the ACL table when ports, vlans, rifs, lags, are MATCH KEYs in the ACL entry.
 However, this proposal does not restrict any of those less efficient behaviors, provided underlying switch ASIC has to use them.
 2. ACL table ids and group-ids are not one of the key fields in the ACL table entries, but they only point to the table(s) to be used?
     - Yes.
 Binding point UOIDs (ports, vlans, etc..) are not match keys in the ACL table which gets bound.
 Binding points (port, lag, vlans, etc..
 UOIDs) are configured/bound by an acl_table_id , so they derive an “acl_table_id” which is the table being used to filter all the traffic.